zohaibshahid26/DAoA-Assignment-4/README.md

 #### Asymptotic Upper Bound:
 Time complexity: O(n * amount) due to nested loops.
 Space complexity: O(n * amount) for the DP table.

+## 2- Longest Common Subsequence (LCS) with Recursion and Dynamic Programming
+Problem:
+Given multiple sequences (usually strings), the LCS problem asks for the longest subsequence that is common to all of them.
+This subsequence does not have to be continuous within any of the original sequences.
+Solving the Problem:

+### 1. Recursive Approach (LCSusingRecursion):

+This approach utilizes divide-and-conquer by splitting the problem into smaller subproblems based on comparing characters at the ends of the involved sequences.

+#### Base cases:
+If either sequence is empty, the LCS is an empty string (no common characters).
+#### Recursive cases:
+* If the last characters of both sequences match:
+* The current character is included in the LCS, and the problem recurses on the remaining substrings (excluding the last character).
+* If the last characters don't match:
+      * Two recursive calls are made:
+            Omit the last character from the first sequence and recurse with the remaining sequences.
+            Omit the last character from the second sequence and recurse with the remaining sequences.
+* Finding the longest subsequence:  The result of the recursion is the longest of the two subsequences obtained from the recursive calls.

+### 2. Dynamic Programming Approach (LCSUsingDP):

+This approach utilizes memorization to avoid redundant calculations, significantly improving efficiency.

+#### Steps:
+* DP table:
+    A 2D table dp is created, where dp[i][j] stores the length of the LCS for the first i characters of the first sequence and the first j characters of the second sequence.

+* Initialize all entries in the first row and first column of dp to 0 (empty subsequences).
+* Filling the table:
+Iterate through the table, filling each cell dp[i][j] using the following formula: if strings[i - 1] == strings[j - 1]:
+dp[i][j] = dp[i - 1][j - 1] + 1  # characters match, increment LCS length
+else:
+dp[i][j] = max(dp[i - 1][j], dp[i][j - 1])  # choose the longer LCS from excluding characters

+* Finding the longest subsequence:
+  * The final entry dp[n][m] (where n and m are the lengths of the respective sequences) holds the length of the LCS for all sequences.
+* Backtrack through the table from dp[n][m] to identify the characters included in the LCS based on the chosen values in each cell.

+#### Aysmptotic Upperbounds:
+#### Recursion: Time complexity: O(2^n) due to exponential possibilities in the recursion tree and overlapping subproblems.
+Space complexity: O(n) for the recursion stack.
+#### Dynamic Programming: Time complexity: O(n * m) due to iterating through the DP table only once.
+Space complexity: O(n * m) for the DP table.